 - Varying your exercises will decrease the possibility of boredom and your lack of interest in pursuing the exercise program.

-- It often helps to reward yourself with a non-food reward when you achieve a desired goal.
+- It often helps to reward yourself with a non-food reward when you achieve the desired goal.

 If you ever encounter difficulty with a particular exercise make sure to contact our surgeons before continuing with it.